rhe-naldy/user-interface-designs/SUNIB Digital.md

 #### 10. History
 The history page displays all items purchased or ordered by the user, with the order's current status displayed.

-The UI Design can be seen by [clicking this link](https://www.figma.com/proto/jIQ7bhFSpm6SMIzWxKragC/Website-Interface?scaling=scale-down&page-id=0%3A1&starting-point-node-id=95%3A10&node-id=95%3A10) that directs to the Figma file.